noeppi-noeppi/Bongo/custom-bingos.md

 ## The Dump Command

-Executing `/bingo dump` will create a folder called `bongo-dump` in your `.minecraft` folder or you server's folder.
+Executing `/bingo dump` will create a folder called `bongo-dump` in your `.minecraft` folder or your server's folder.
 This will contain a file for every task type that contains a game definition with all possible elements of that task type.
 (Items won't have all possible nbt values though).

 Because those lists can get quite big when playing in a large modpack you can also do `/bingo dump false` This will tell bongo to only dump elements that you as a player have in some way.
   * For items, it dumps every item from your main inventory (with this you can also get NBT-Data out of the items).